kytk/docker-fix/README.md

 individual-fix.sh F_*.nii.gz
 ```

-- Then the scripts run MELODIC for fMRI data and FIX after that with default parameter (Stardard.R 20 -m).
+- Then the script runs MELODIC for fMRI data and FIX after that with default parameter (Stardard.R 20 -m).
    - The result data would be "filtered_func_data_clean.nii.gz" under *.ica